Did you know that Vancouver Island has the highest concentration of caves in North America?

 If you think you would like to try caving, but are a bit nervous and on the fence about whether you would actually enjoy being underground, then I recommend starting with the Family Cave Tour.
-This tour is great for kids as well (ages 5 and up).
-We took our littles last summer, and they loved it!
+This tour is great for kids too (ages 5 and up).
+We took our young ones on this tour last summer, and they loved it!

 Vertical Cave Tours